Gekrazor/my_ehco_bot/README.md

 * [Setup](#setup)

 ## General info
-This project is simple echo bot, actualy my first little project.
+This project is simple echo bot, actually my first little project.

 ## Technologies
 Project is created with: